The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 Inflation is the rate at which the general level of prices of goods and services is rising.
 This means, at the same time, the amount of things that your money can buy is decreasing at the same rate.

-As such, at an inflation rate of 3%, $1,000 last year (if it does not earn any interest) will be able to buy $970 worth of things this year.
+For example, at an inflation rate of 3%, $1,000 last year (if it does not earn any interest) will be able to buy $970 worth of things this year.

 This is partly why you should make your money work for you to ensure that it keeps rising ahead of the rate of inflation and thus gains, rather than loses, value.

-It is also why keeping all of your money in a standard bank account with low interest rates (or, say, under the mattress) is not sound investment advice: because it will lose value from year to year.
+It’s also why keeping all of your money in a standard bank account with low interest rates (or, say, under the mattress) is not sound investment advice: because it will lose value from year to year.

+Got it?
+Cool.
 Let’s keep going then, shall we?

 How do you know that this actually works?